edongashi/ShipScript/README.md

 * Standalone .exe launcher that runs supplied script files, with REPL support
 * Require .ship, .js, .json, and .dll (.NET) files, with support to add custom compilers
 * _function (exports, require, module, __filename, __dirname) { code }_ wrapper for script modules
-* Required assemblies can have their types instantiated from script using reflection and late-binding
+* Required assemblies can have their types imported and instantiated from script
 * Piping API to connect native components with script callbacks (similar to Node events)
 * TPL Task and Task(T) to JavaScript Promises conversion
 * Virtual console that can be piped to any output